Flotomate/product_docs/source/asset-management/setting-up-software-asset-management.rst

 Adding a Software Category
 ==========================

-{Product} gives you the option to add functional categories specific to Software Assets.
+Flotomate gives you the option to add functional categories specific to Software Assets.
 For example, there could be a category of Software used for Accounting, Internet, Graphics, Multimedia, etc.